• Graduate program

 Review of Economics and Statistics

-Despite decades of research on heuristics and biases, empirical evidence on theeffect of large incentives – as present in relevant economic decisions – on cognitive biases is scant.
-This paper tests the effect of incentives on four widely documented biases: base rate neglect, anchoring, failure of contingent thinking, and intuitive reasoning in the Cognitive Reflection Test.
-In laboratory experiments with 1,236 college students in Nairobi, we implement three incentive levels: no incentives, standard lab payments, and very high incentives that increase the stakes by a factor of 100 to more than a monthly income.
-We find that response times – a proxy for cognitive effort – increase by 40% with very high stakes.
-Performance, on the other hand, improves very mildly or not at all as incentives increase, with the largest improvements due to a reduced reliance on intuitions.
-In none of the tasks are very high stakes sufficient to de-bias participants, or come even close to doing so.
+Despite decades of research on heuristics and biases, evidence on the effect of large incentives on cognitive biases is scant.
+We test the effect of incentives on four widely documented biases: base-rate neglect, anchoring, failure of contingent thinking, and intuitive reasoning.
+In laboratory experiments with 1,236 college students in Nairobi, we implement three incentive levels: no incentives, standard lab payments, and very high incentives.
+We find that very high stakes increase response times by 40% but improve performance only very mildly or not at all.
+In none of the tasks do very high stakes come close to debiasing participants.